janusgreenb97/213eclipse/Readme.txt

 -duplicate ERROR or COMFIRMATION?
  -clean duplicate code.
+ -Clean Edit and Add Method.
+ -Check load and save function with Edit and Add mothod with possible exceptions.

 -load and save:
- -use print and read.
+ -use print and read(BufferedReader&BufferedWriter).
- -Do we need a fileChooser System?
+ -(NO)Do we need a fileChooser System?

+//Test Cases:
+(Assumption)